Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Aeromedical Evacuation Considerations

-If rotary-wing transport is available, a medical provider trained in hemodynamic monitoring and manipulation of the occlusion balloon should accompany the casualty at all times.
+If transport is available, a medical provider trained in hemodynamic monitoring and manipulation of the occlusion balloon should always accompany the casualty.
 If a REBOA sheath is in place in a trauma patient, re-placement/re-inflation of the balloon during transport is an option for trained providers in the event of sudden profound hypotension.
-Simultaneous blood transfusion is needed and balloon inflation time should not exceed 15 min in Zone I.
+Simultaneous blood transfusion should be anticipated, and partial occlusion should be achieved as described above.

-The essential equipment for REBOA is provided in Appendix D while the appropriate technical steps and considerations are summarized in Appendix E.
+The essential equipment for REBOA is provided in Appendix G while the appropriate technical steps and considerations are summarized in Appendix C.

 Training

 Prior to using REBOA, providers should have a thorough knowledge of the device, its indications, use and potential complications.
+For teams who do not routinely perform REBOA in clinical practice when not deployed, an organized curriculum-based REBOA training course should be completed before deployment where REBOA could be used.
 Organized, curriculum-based REBOA training courses such as the American College of Surgeon’s Basic Endovascular Skills for Trauma (BEST) course or the ‘Resuscitation Adjuncts: Prehospital Transfusion & REBOA’ (RAPToR) Course are available.
-Successful completion of a REBOA training course, including a didactic and hands on skills component, is recommended prior utilization of the device.
+Training can also be requested by emailing CPGtrainingrequest@PrytimeMedical.com.
+Successful completion of a REBOA training, including a didactic and hands on skills component, is recommended prior utilization of the device.
 Skills training can be achieved through high-fidelity simulation, perfused cadaver or live tissue training.
 Critical skills include access to the CFA with ultrasound and cut down, sheath placement and positioning, and REBOA operation and removal.
-Anatomically correct models are critical for accurate training of CFA access skills, and thus perfused cadavers are recommended to meet this requirement.57-59
+Anatomically correct models are critical for accurate training of CFA access skills, and thus perfused cadavers are recommended to meet this requirement.61-63

 Ultimately, the decision to perform REBOA on patients at high risk for hemorrhagic death will depend on the specific injury pattern, individual provider experience, team training, and local resources.

-1. The casualty would otherwise die in 15-30 minutes without REBOA (NCTH, refractory hemorrhagic shock)
+1. The casualty would otherwise die prior to reaching a surgical team without REBOA (NCTH, refractory hemorrhagic shock).

 REBOA Pitfalls